 - Avoid sending your chest and ribs out and forward.

 - The pose shows how you should carry your body—very upright and straight without having to grip your vaginal muscles.
-Mountain Pose also improves posture and relieves back pain.
+Mountain Pose also improves posture, pelvic organ prolapse, leaking, and relieves back pain.

-Would You Like To Go Deeper?
-Finding The Right Yoga Routine That Is Pelvic Floor Safe?
+Would You Like To Go Deeper Finding The Right Yoga Routine That Is Pelvic Floor Safe?

 It’s completely adaptable to your specific skill level and can be completed either sitting or standing.